Updated April 21, 2023

 None of these phrases indicate a firm commitment.
-Yet, they are likely to receive a better response than a direct refusal.
-The almost-Yes empowers you to find out just how unreasonable that request is, before you make a justifiable decision to decline it.
+Yet, they will likely receive a better response than a direct refusal.
+The almost Yes empowers you to find out just how unreasonable that request is before you make a justifiable decision to decline it.

 Wear your empathy

 This is often a misunderstood sentiment, so we will spend a little time here.